 Pediatric Psychology Post-Doctoral Fellowships

 The Pediatric Psychology Post-Doctoral Fellowships in the Division of Child and Adolescent Psychiatry and Psychology began in 1992 and were originally named in honor of Dr. Lovick C. Miller, who retired as the Chief Psychologist after 36 years of an exemplary career at the University of Louisville School of Medicine.
-Offerings vary by year, but may include focuses on consultation-liaison, hematology-oncology, and/or eating disorders.
-Please check regularly for updated postings; if you have any questions, please reach out to Dr. Kristie Vail Schultz, Director of Fellowship Training.
+Offerings vary by year, and the offerings for the 2026-2027 academic year are as follows:

 The postdoctoral fellowship in pediatric psychology is a 1-year training program that begins after the doctorate degree is earned.
 There is direct involvement in clinical programs at Norton Children's Hospital.

-Supervision/Didactics - The fellow will participate in weekly supervision, selected seminars, case conferences, medical team meetings, and service rounds.
+Supervision/Didactics - The fellow will participate in weekly clinical supervision, selected didactic seminars, case conferences, journal clubs, medical team meetings, patient care conferences, and service rounds, among other opportunities.

-Requirements - Successful candidates will have a doctoral degree and internship from APA-accredited training programs with evidence of pediatric psychology and child and adolescent specialization.
+Requirements - Successful candidates will have a doctoral degree and internship from APA-accredited training programs with evidence of pediatric psychology and/or child and adolescent specialization.

 Information about Our Site – The fellowship is housed within the Division of Child and Adolescent Psychiatry and Psychology in the Department of Pediatrics at the University of Louisville School of Medicine.
-Other trainees in our division include child clinical and pediatric psychology interns through our APA-accredited internship, and child psychiatry fellows.
-Our division has a diversity-focused training curriculum, and the fellow has access to trainings within the School of Medicine as well, such as the LGBTQ+ Affirming Healthcare Series.
-We are affiliated with Norton Children's Hospital; to learn more about Norton Children's facilities and services, including commitment to health equity, please visit www.nortonchildrens.com.
+Other trainees in our division include child clinical and pediatric psychology doctoral interns through our APA-accredited internship, and child psychiatry fellows.
+We are affiliated with Norton Children’s Hospital; to learn more about Norton Children’s facilities and services, please visit www.nortonchildrens.com.
 To learn more about living in Louisville, please visit www.gotolouisville.com.

 University of Louisville Pediatric Fellowships